

 It is important to understand your obligations in undertaking in person invigilated examinations, failure to do so may result in being dismissed from the examination venue and reported to the relevant college in accordance with the University’s policy on Academic Integrity.

-• No items are allowed in the examination room except the permitted items listed below, specified in your exam timetable or advised by your topic coordinator e.g. textbooks, programmable calculators.
+• No items are allowed in the examination room except the permitted items listed below, specified in your exam timetable or advised by your topic coodinator e.g. textbooks, programmable calculators.
+NB: Computer labs (CML and IST) will require a mobile phone where MFA is required to log into exams then must be placed away.

 • Eligible NESB cardholders will receive additional time provisions.